evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ### Suspension

-You can order Porsche Taycan Turbo with an alternative Adaptive Air Suspension suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 103 mm, and the maximum is 128 mm.

+You can order Porsche Taycan Turbo with an alternative Porsche Active Ride suspension.
+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses air suspension and hydraulic dampers.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The minimum ground clearance is 103 mm, and the maximum is 128 mm.

+The Active Suspension maintains the car's body nearly horizontal during dynamic braking, steering, and acceleration, enhancing precise steering response and driver control..

+Normally, cars lean outward in corners.
+However, the active cornering dynamics can counteract this roll, or even overcompensate, making the car lean into bends like a motorcycle.

+The Easy Entry function raises the car's body automatically when a door is opened, facilitating easier entry and exit.
+Once the door closes, the body returns to its previous level.

 ### Steering